baesomi/resume/README.md

 AWARDS & SCHOLARSHIP
 ---------------------
 **Scholarship Received**
 Merit-based scholarship (Dept. of Software) 2016.
+02
-02 Merit-based scholarship (Dept. of Software) 2016.
+Merit-based scholarship (Dept. of Software) 2016.
 09

 **Award**
 Won 3rd place Software Contest (Dept. of Software) 2016.
 06

 GRADUATION PROJECT
 ---------------------
 **Project description**
  Our project name is “Gbang-shock”.
 “GBang” indicates fat in Korean, “shock” means typical onomatopoeia word related to disappearing.
 Goal of this project is to support autonomic calorie intake monitoring using accelerometer sensors, gyro sensors in smart watch.
-It counts the number of meals users ate and also how many times users use spoon and the eating time at each meal.
+It counts the number of meals users ate and also how many times users use spoon and the eating time at each meal.

 **Languages and tools used**
- Android, PHP, Github, MySQL, Android Studio, Matlab **Number of lines of code**
+ Android, PHP, Github, MySQL, Android Studio, Matlab
+**Number of lines of code**
  About 20000 lines.

 PROGRAMMING SKILLS
 ---------------------
 **Programming languages**
  Advanced : JAVA, C, HTML, Android
  Intermediate : Python
 Programming Software tools/platforms used
  Visual Studio, Eclipse, Android Studio, Matlab, Python

 COURSES TAKEN
 ---------------------
 **1st Year**
  Discrete Mathematics
  Web Programming
  Computer Programming